opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 ---

-## Step 3 - Logging into bootstrap and build the bootstrap instance (~15 mins)
+## Step 3 - Logging into bootstrap and build the Migration Assistant (~15 mins)

-Next, log into to bootstrap and build the bootstrap instance using the following steps.
+Next, log into to bootstrap and build the Migration Assistant using the following steps.

 ### Prerequisites